 Sam and Debbie are both very involved in the daily operations of the business.
 Additionally, Apple Tree has developed a very professional group of dedicated associates.
 We are proud of our team, and the expertise that our associates provide throughout the auction process.

 Lillie Leonard is our very competent office manager.
 Lillie also acts as our title clerk for all vehicle sales.
 Lillie is also responsible for the extensive paperwork required for all of our firearm transfers.
 Complete ATF compliance is absolutely essential.
 Fortunately, Lillie keeps all of our records up-to-date for our federal firearms license.

-Jessica McNulty and Kim Felts assist Lillie in keeping the front office running smooth.
+Kim Felts assist Lillie in keeping the front office running smooth.

 Joanne Czinke, Susie Stuart, and Louise Yeakley head up our cataloging and research team.
 While very knowledgable, they are also an exceptional research staff.
 They handle many aspects of both our antique and specialty auctions.

 Larry Daniels, a gun collector and former gun-store operator, is always available to assist us with cataloging firearms.